theodotdot/theodotdot.github.io/content/to_do.md

   - Finish [[for_the_love_of_go_notes]]
   - Write down project ideas (dbt LSP, Telegram TUI, interactive CLI to setup dbt for work)

-- [ ] Correctly import all notion notes
+- [x] Correctly import all notion notes

 - [ ] Add .md snippet with title etc

 - [ ] Create private repo to host Monolisa versions and add it as submodule of dotfiles

+- [ ] Create page about dotfiles and how to install them, all the tools that need to be installed